rsksmart/devportal/docs/05-dev-tools/cross-chain-bridges/index.md

 tags: [cross chain, bridges, developer tools, rsk, rootstock, ethereum, dApps, smart contracts]
 ---

 Imagine different islands, each with its own unique economy and currency.
 To trade with each other, these islands need bridges to connect them.
-In the world of blockchain, these islands are different blockchains, and the bridges are cross-chain bridges.
+In the world of blockchain, these islands are different blockchains, and the bridges are called cross-chain bridges.

 ## Why do we need cross-chain bridges?